platformatic/ai-warp-old/CONTRIBUTING.md

 ### Testing a local model with llama2

-To test a local model with with llama2, you can use the following to downloaded a tested model:
+To test a local model with with llama2, you can use the following to download the model we used for testing:

 ```bash
 curl -L -O https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF/resolve/main/mistral-7b-instruct-v0.2.Q8_0.gguf